etn-ccis/blui-react-native-workflows/login-workflow/docs/migration-guide-5-6.md

 ## Managing Auth State

 In order to be more flexible / customizable, the workflow no longer manages the authentication status of the user internally.
 You will need to establish your own mechanism (such as using a ContextProvider or Redux) to track whether or not a user is authenticated to your application.
-For reference, you can look at how we set up the [AppContext](https://github.com/etn-ccis/blui-react-workflows/blob/master/login-workflow/example/src/contexts/AppContextProvider.tsx) in the example project.
+For reference, you can look at how we set up the [AppContext](https://github.com/etn-ccis/blui-react-native-workflows/blob/master/login-workflow/example/src/contexts/AppContextProvider.tsx) in the example project.

 ## Managing Routing

 In order to be more flexible / customizable, the workflow no longer manages routing.
-The `AuthNavigationContainer` has been removed and will need to be replaced by your own routing solution (we recommend React Router).
+The `AuthNavigationContainer` has been removed and will need to be replaced by your own routing solution (we recommend React Navigation).
 Please follow our [Routing Guide](./routing.md) for detailed information on setup.

 ## Managing Workflow Providers

 We previously provided a `AuthUIContextProvider` component that was used to configure / wrap both the Authentication workflow and the Registration workflow.
-In version 4, we have split the management of the workflows so that they can be used independently.
-You will need to implement the [`AuthContextProvider`](authentication-workflow.md) and [`RegistrationContextProvider`](./registration-workflow.md) instead.
+In version 6, we have split the management of the workflows so that they can be used independently.
+You will need to implement the [`AuthContextProvider`](./authentication-workflow.md) and [`RegistrationContextProvider`](./registration-workflow.md) instead.

 ## Managing Translations / Internationalization